-Notwithstanding the foregoing provisions of paragraphs i. and ii., the University may enter into a contract for services with a retiree immediately following retirement if the retiree did not participate in any way while serving as an employee, in the making of the contract for services.
-The post-employment restrictions in paragraphs i. and ii., however, apply to any former University of California employee, including a retiree, who proposes to sell or lease goods to the University.
+Notwithstanding the foregoing provisions of paragraphs i. and ii., the University UC may enter into a contract for services with a retiree immediately following upon retirement if the retiree, while employed at UC, did not participate in any way while serving as an employee, in the decision-making of process to select the contract for services.
+The post-employment UC must abide by the restrictions in paragraphs i. and ii., however, apply to any former University of California employee, including a retiree, who noted above for former UC employees if the retiree proposes to sell or lease goods to the University.
+UC.

-c.
+e.
 Near Relative: Near Relative: It is University policy to separate an employee's University and private interests, and to safeguard the University and its employees against charges of favoritism in the purchase of goods and services.
-The University may purchase or lease goods from, or purchase services with the near relative of any employee, provided that the Procurement/Supply Chain Director or designee has made a specific determination that the goods or services are not available from the University's own facilities, and that the employee: does not have, or has not had any responsibility for, or will be involved in any manner, in the department's decision to accomplish or approve the transaction(s); and, does not have a personal financial interest in the transaction, or does not own or control more than a 10% interest in the business which proposes to lease or sell goods or to provide services to the University.
+The University UC may purchase or, lease goods from, or purchase services with the near relative of any employee, provided that the Procurement/Supply Chain Director P/SCD or designee has made a specific determination determines that the goods or services are not available from the University's UC's own facilities, and that the employee: does not have, or has not had any responsibility for, or will be involved in any manner, participated in the department's decision to accomplish or approve making process for selecting the transaction(s); and,

-- 4. Inspection and Verification of Supplier Status: Whenever it becomes necessary to ensure an understanding of the facts presented, the Policy Exception Authority (or designee) must inspect the business premises and records of a prospective employee-Supplier or a near-relative Supplier. - 5.
-Exceptions: Within constraints imposed by the Political Reform Act and Public Contract Code §§10515 et seq., each Executing Official or designee is delegated authority to approve exceptions to this Policy under unusual or extenuating circumstances.
+- c. doessupplier.
+The employee also must not have a personal financial interest in the procurement transaction, or does and must not own or control more than a 10% interest in the proposed supplier's business which proposes to lease or sell goods or to provide services to the University. - 4.3.
+Inspection and Verification of Supplier Status: Whenever it becomes necessary to ensure an understanding of the facts presented, the Policy Exception AuthorityPEA (or designee) must inspect the business premises and records of a prospective employee-Supplier or a near-relative Supplier supplier. - 5.4.
+Exceptions: Within constraints imposed by the Political Reform Act and Public Contract Code §§10515 et seq., each Executing Official or designee is delegated authority to approve exceptions to this PolicyBUS-S43 under unusual or extenuating circumstances.

-C. Certification Requirement:
+C.D.
+Certification Requirement: